Event store: Error correction

 Another crucial part of an event store database is that events that are stored are not allowed to be changed.
 Once stored, also erroneous events are not changed anymore.
 The only way to change (or better: correct) these events is to instantiate a new event with the new values and using the double timeline.
 A correcting event would have the new values of the original event, with an event data of that corrected event, but a different transaction date.
 This mechanism ensures reproducibility at each moment in the time, even in the time period before the correction has taken place.
 It also allows to reproduce situations based on erroneous events (if required).

 Advantages and disadvantages

 One advantage of the event store concept is that handling the effects of back dated events (events that take effect before previous events and that may even invalidate them) is much easier.

 An event store will simplify the code in that rolling back erroneous situations and rolling up the new, correct situations is not needed anymore.

-Disadvantage may be that the code needs to re-instantiate all objects in memory based on the events each time a service call is received for a specific dossier of policy.
+Disadvantage may be that the code needs to re-instantiate all objects in memory based on the events each time a service call is received for a specific dossier or policy.